 As far as introverts go, my son is much more self-aware than I was as a kid.
 At three, he knew how to ask for “quiet time” after a stimulating day at preschool.
-By his 6th birthday, he knew he only wanted five friends at his party, because inviting the whole class (or even just the boys) was overwhelming and stressful for him, and even playdates were limited to 1 other child.
+By his 6th birthday, he knew he only wanted five friends at his party, because inviting the whole class (or even just the boys) was overwhelming and stressful for him, and even playdates were limited to one other child.

 By the time he was 8, he knew which sports, extra-curricular activities and camps best fit his personality that would allow down time rather than the non-stop action that many other kids craved.
 He opted for cooking instead of baseball, and cross-country instead of soccer, and he made those decisions on his own, by simply understanding how he felt emotionally when he participating in those activities.